-CSAs are required to report all Clery crimes occurring on Clery geography to the Clery Division as soon as practicably possible.
+CSAs are required to report all Clery crimes occurring on Clery geography to the Clery Division.
 The university has an online CSA reporting form for the prompt reporting of crimes.
 Please note that this form should not be used in an emergency situation or to generate a law enforcement response.

-While the university has identified a number of CSAs, we officially designate the following offices as places where campus community members may report crimes:
+While the university has identified a number of CSAs, we officially designate the following offices as spaces where campus community members may report crimes: